Consequence of ischemia. Adverse consequences of ischemia. By source of appearance

 • weakness of the upper and lower extremities;

-• disorders of the speech apparatus is one of the main symptoms of transient cerebral ischemia.
-The patient's speech becomes incoherent, words are indistinct, etc.
+• disorders speech apparatus– one of the main symptoms of transient cerebral ischemia.
+The patient’s speech becomes incoherent, words are unclear, etc.;

 • headache;